With your busy schedule, you need to know the best way to learn Calculus so you’re using your time efficiently.

 · Solve every assigned homework problem, even if it’s not for a grade

--If you’re not getting the correct answer, find a video on Khan Academy on the topic.
+-If you’re not getting the correct answer, find a video on Khan Academy on the topic to see if it helps

--When studying for chapter tests, go back and try to solve the problems you missed the first time through.
-Or if you need more practice problems, see the best resources to study for AP Calculus tests.
-It includes several resources with past AP questions to match the rigor of class tests.
+· When studying for chapter tests, go back and try to solve the problems you missed the first time through.
+Once you're able to do those, practice more challenging questions from the best resources to study for AP Calculus tests.
+It includes several websites with past AP questions to match the rigor of class tests.
+Again, make sure you're looking at problems given functions, graphs, tables, word problems!

 · I told her that I believed in her.
 I knew that she could learn Calculus if she wanted to; she wouldn’t be in the class if she couldn’t handle it.